How do I apply?

 Are meals covered in the price?

 No. Each student will need to provide their own money for meals daily.
 We will have The Edison Hotel provide a refrigerator in each room for students to purchase groceries to save money.
 Most of our breakfasts are on the go at Starbucks or local walk-in coffee stores these can range from $5.00-$10.00 daily.
 Lunch and dinner are usually eaten out in the city and can range from $20.00-$30.00.
 Care is taken to keep meals at a minimum with usually one special meal eaten daily.
-Each student is also required to take of tip and tax at each meal.
+Each student is also required to provide tip and tax at each meal.

 Where are the Master Classes held?